To provide DIMS under the FMC Act you must hold a DIMS market services licence issued under the FMA Act.

 |Dividends paid||Details of dividends paid, all interest paid, and other distribution or income received|

-DIMS licensees need to let their retail investors know if they are providing a wholesale service.
+DIMS licensees need to let their investors know if they are receiving a wholesale service.
 This is a requirement of reg194.

 DIMS licensees must not buy or sell a financial product for a retail investor under a wholesale service unless they have given a prior warning to the retail investors.
 The retail investors must also acknowledge and authorise the service.